 As the travelling population continues to increase, governments, airlines and airports are required to adapt their processes to maintain the safety and the security of their operations on the ground and in the air.
 Passenger and travel facilitation are cornerstones to enable a faster, seamless passenger throughput, while enhancing security and improving airlines' customer experience and satisfaction.

 Acknowledging this area as critical to support the development of a sustainable aviation industry, IATA has developed its aviation facilitation expertise on a number of fronts:

-- Advocacy: IATA strategy on open borders aims at identifying and describing the actions that can be taken to encourage States to remove travel restrictions and simplify border control processes while ensuring the integrity of borders and their security.
-As a recognized stakeholder, IATA facilitation team engages with international organizations and individual member states to shape regulations that support a safe, secure and sustainable industry.
+- Advocacy: IATA promotes measures that support easier movement of persons around the globe and that contribute to the global economic development and growth.
+To achieve this, States are encouraged to remove travel restrictions and simplify border control processes while ensuring the integrity of borders and their security.
+IATA engages with international organizations and individual states to shape facilitation policies and regulations that support a safe, secure and sustainable industry.

 - Standards: IATA maintains passenger data messaging standards which allow the interchange of Advance Passenger Information (API) and Passenger Name Records (PNR) data between airlines and governments.
 A number of recommended practices contained in the IATA Passenger Service Conference Resolutions Manual (PSCRM ) also support the handling and the process of passengers through the airport (including unaccompanied minors, persons with reduced mobility, automated border control etc.).